GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 to initialize an App Engine application within the current Google Cloud project.

-NOTE: You will need to choose the region where you want your App Engine Application located.
+NOTE: You need to choose the region where you want your App Engine Application located.

 ### Google App Engine Gradle Plugin